 All lessons and activities are aligned with Michigan Education Standards.
-Youth participating in the Renewable Energy Camp earn a Silver Renewable Energy Camp and either Solar, Wind or Biofuel Energy Open Digital Badge for their portfolio.
-Detroit Area Pre-College Engineering Program (DAPCEP) included this outstanding program among their educational offerings for DAPCEP youth.
+Youth participating in the Renewable Energy Camp earn a Silver Renewable Energy Camp Digital Badge and either a Solar, Wind or Biofuel Energy Open Digital Badge for their portfolio.

+Detroit Area Pre-College Engineering Program (DAPCEP) included the Renewable Energy Camp among their educational offerings for DAPCEP youth.